 An operation specification includes a name, and may include a precondition and an action.
 The precondition must be true when the operation is invoked.
-The preconditions associated with operations allows one to specify coordination constraints as well as various dynamic security requirements, such as condition-based access control, dynamic "separation of duties", context-based access control.
+The preconditions associated with operations allow one to specify coordination constraints as well as various dynamic security requirements, such as condition-based access control, dynamic "separation of duties", context-based access control.

 The action part of an operation may invoke an object method, or create a new object or a nested activity.
 If the action part is empty, then the operation is used primarily for coordination purposes.
 A keyword new is reserved for specifying creation of an object or activity.
-Follows an example of an operation specification of the Examiner role in the Examination activity as shown in Figure 1.
-The operation SetPaper can be performed only once as specified by the precondition.
-This operation results in creation of an object exam of type ExamPaper and an invocation of the setPaper method of this object.
+As shown in the specification of the Examiner role's SetPaper operation in Figure 1 the SetPaper operation can be performed only once as specified by the precondition.
+This operation results in the creation of an object exam of type ExamPaper and an invocation of the setPaper method of this object.